 Providing an excellent workout for the body’s core, you’ll be using muscles that have remained dormant for years and improving your flexibility and balance.
 All of that while being surrounded by beautiful nature and enjoying the therapeutic effects of water.

 If you’re SUPing, be sure to take your snorkel with you.
 Especially if you’re visiting somewhere like La Jolla Shores in San Diego.
-Though you can see down into the clear water, there’s nothing like getting up close and personal with the brightly coloured fish that call the area home.
+Though you can see down into the clear water, there’s nothing like getting up close and personal with the brightly colored fish that call the area home.

 For beginners, it’s best to try Gili iSUPs out on flatwater before you attempt anything like SUP surfing or SUP yoga.
 As well as California’s beaches, why not look to freshwater lakes and rivers, such as Lake Tahoe on the Nevada border?